 Q. Where can I find instructions for how to use the equipment found in an LSA classroom?

 A. General information about the equipment in LSA classrooms appears in the Instructional Classroom Database.
 You will need to authenticate with your Kerberos password.
 Once in the Classroom Database, enter your building name or room number in the search field.
-Each classroom record lists "Equipment/Capabilities" in a column next to the room picture.
-Click on the “Printable room instructions (pdf)” at the bottom of the list.
+Each classroom record lists the room design and the equipment underneath the room picture.

 Q. Do you loan out adapters so I can connect my computer to a data projector or digital monitor?

 A. We do not loan out individual adaptors by themselves.
 Most PC laptops have the appropriate VGA connections in the classrooms that will connect directly to ISS cables for data projectors and digital monitors.
 People with Mac laptops need to bring the appropriate VGA adapter that came with the computer from the manufacturer.

 If you need a Mac laptop with an adapter, we can check out an ISS computer with the appropriate adapter that fits our computers.

 A. This is a very frequently asked question.
 Unfortunately, manufacturers do not have consistent VGA adapters across product lines.
 We are unable to stock every type of adapter for all of the different laptops on the market, or for all of the different types of computers faculty, students, and guests bring with them from all over the world.

 ISS staff members are trained to support ISS computers and are able to work with the specific peripherals appropriate for ISS computers.
 There are far too many types of adapters for ISS staff to know specifically which adapter you would need for your personal computer.